razorpay/opencensus-php/readme.md

 * Run `phpunit` in api root.
 Preferably run as `phpunit --debug` for better view of tests when running manually.
 * In case you are on 12.04, see [this question](http://stackoverflow.com/questions/1528717/phpunit-require-once-error) on how to fix the PHPUnit install.
 * In case you see this error about missing tables in api_testing database, run the following on api root: `APP_ENV=testing php artisan rzp:dbr --install`
-* In case you see error `Trait ‘RZP\Tests\Functional\Mpan\MpanTrait’ not found` or similar `class not found` error, run the following: `composer dumpautoload -o`.
-It regenerates the list of all classes that need to be included in the project.

 TIP: Change the values of `RUN_FIXTURES` and `RUN_FIXTURES_ONCE` in `.env.testing` file to `false` after running the tests once.
 This makes sure you don't run fixtures everytime and hence the tests will run faster.
 If you add/change/delete any fixtures or clear your test db then change them to `true` once, run tests and then change them back to `false`.